piccolo-orm/piccolo_web/image/app/md/is_async_worthwhile.md

 This is dependent on the overhead that asyncio imposes.
 If the asyncio event loop, and associated Python code required to schedule coroutines, is slow then it'll defeat the purpose.

 Libraries such as uvloop are important in this regard, since they offer a faster event loop implemention, which is still compatible with asyncio.

-## Why use this, and not Node or Go?

-Up until ...